 Coeur d’Alene Neighborhood Splash Pads

-Last but not least, Coeur d’Alene, Idaho has numerous local parks for play dates and picnics.
+Furthermore, Coeur d’Alene, Idaho has numerous local parks for play dates and picnics.
 The neighborhood playgrounds are great places for babies, toddlers and kids to play and enjoy the sunshine.
 Several of the neighborhood parks have splash pads with water features.
 Nearly all of the parks have bathrooms and some CDA area parks have picnic pavilions.
-The local parks are a great place for kids to burn off some energy and for families to meet up with friends.
-We’ve listed more details about our local Coeur d’Alene parks and splash pads here.
+The local parks in Coeur d’Alene and Hayden are a great place for kids to burn off some energy.
+Families can also meet up with friends.
+You can find more details about our local Coeur d’Alene parks and splash pads here.

 Hi, I’m Katie!
 I live with my husband and 3 kids in beautiful Coeur d’Alane, Idaho.
 I love Jesus, coffee, DIY projects, photography, homeschooling my kids, traveling, and serving people.
 I’ve previously worked as a graphic designer, web designer, journalist and barista.
 I started Create.
 Play.
 Travel. to share some of our creative projects and family adventures.
 I hope you enjoy the highlights of our creative family life!